keif/keif.github.io/src/pages/now.md

 - Exploring new frameworks and tools in the JavaScript ecosystem
 - Learning more about home automation and smart home setups
 - Writing about side projects and development experiences
+- Planting, landscaping, laying pavers and figuring out concreate and woodworking

 ## Recent Projects